MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 # Display

+This is where you can configure your node's display, if it has one.

 #### Notes

-Here is where you can configure your node's display, if it has one.

 If you do not use the display constantly, setting 'Screen on for' / 'Screen timeout' to a shorter interval can optimize battery life and the preserve the display itself.